andersonscreekps/andersonscreekps-website/content/learning/grades-3-4.md

 ## Numeracy

-Anderson's Creek provides planned learning activities across Grade 3 & 4 that develops confident learners working towards the achievement of Level 3 standards in Mathematics.
+Andersons Creek provides planned learning activities across Grade 3 & 4 that develops confident learners working towards the achievement of Level 3 standards in Mathematics.

 Students recognise and explore patterns in numbers and shape and increasingly use mathematical terms and symbols to describe computations, measurements and characteristics of objects.